My Philodendron birkin is one of the prettiest ornamental tropical plants I have in my study.

 If your Philodendron birkin’s stems are drooping, then another cause might be a disease called fire blight (or Erwinia blight).

 The disease spreads fast, and it attacks your plant from the soil.
-If you catch fire blight early, there’s a small window of opportunity in saving your Philodendron birkin.
+If you catch fire blight early, there’s a small opportunity to save your Philodendron birkin.

 With the drooping leaves and stems, the Philodendron birkin’s leaves will also discolor.
-Plus, your plant will smell foul and there’ll be strange lesions on the stem.
+Plus, your plant will smell foul and strange lesions on the stem.